qosf/qosf.org/qosf.org/qc_mentorship.md

 Finally, we have arrived at the most exciting part!
 You will work on the project under the supervision of the mentor.
 This part will last for a maximum of 3 months.

+Most (but not all) projects will probably fall into one of two categories:

+- contribution to existing software projects.
+- research projects – implementing papers, reproducing results, etc.

+Some mentors have already proposed ideas for projects ([see here](https://docs.google.com/document/d/1OV15csKKZTSGn9z7kwhPD7bVk4dkD67hr00UtDEgu7o/edit?usp=sharing)) and if you're interested in doing such project, you can indicate it in the application form.
+These projects might also have more specific (and higher) skill requirements than the program overall.

+You can also take a look at [the list of the projects from the 1st cohort](TODO) to get a better idea how such projects could look like.

 ### Finalizing

-The project is done–great!
+The project is done – great!
 But your job is not over yet.
 What good will do the project that no-one knows about?
 Now it’s time to wrap it up and promote – depending on the nature of your project, it might be either a blog post, paper, tutorial or something entirely different.

 ## Requirements